Tenor Spencer McKnight has been described as “one of the finest tenor voices” in Canada.

 Spencer recently toured with a recital program entitled Songs of the Great War.
 An artistic project many years in the making, the recital featured songs, both popular and art, from the World War One era, including the Canadian premieres of two songs by composer William Dennis Browne.

-McKnight studied with teacher and mentor Lisa Hornung for many years, he now studies with Toronto based vocal pedagogue Mark Daboll.
+Spencer studied with teacher and mentor Lisa Hornung for many years, and now he studies with Toronto based vocal pedagogue Mark Daboll.

 His voice is described as fresh and brassy with stratospheric high notes, Spencer is proud to be a recipient of funding from the Saskatchewan Arts Board.